Paschou-Lab/ReAct/README.md

 `ControlOR` is an estimate of the stratification effect for each SNP between two input studies, and `ControlSE` is a measurement for the confidence of this estimate.
 The lower `ControlSE` is, the more confident we are with the estimate.
 Therefore, we suggest filter the results by `ControlSE` values.
 Consider 0.05 as an emperical cutoff.

-## A special note regarding the overlap correction for ccGWAS
+## A special note regarding the overlap correction for GrpPRS and ccGWAS
-We did implement the sample overlap correction from estimation for this module (same as `MetaAnalysis`, this can be triggered by specifying the **Zthres** parameter).
-However, we do not recommend using it with `ccGWAS`.
+We did implement the sample overlap correction from estimation for both modules (same as `MetaAnalysis`, this can be triggered by specifying the **Zthres** parameter).
+However, we do not recommend using it with `GrpPRS` or `ccGWAS`.
 Because this scheme attributes estimated overlap of samples into cases and controls proportionally by their sizes, while in reality we would expect the majority of overlap happening in controls rather than cases.
-This should not have as much impact on meta-analysis, but can greatly hurt the power of ccGWAS, since only cases are considered in this analysis.
-If the exact number of overlap in cases and controls are known, you can specify them through **CaseInCase**, **ControlInControl** and **CaseInControl**; If not, but you do expect certain amount of cases to be shared, specifying **Zthres** will generally give a little more conservative result for `ccGWAS`; If you expect only controls but not cases to be shared, we sugest not to use **Zthres**.
+This should not have as much impact on meta-analysis, but can bias the results for `GrpPRS` and greatly hurt the power of ccGWAS, since only cases are considered in this analysis.
+If the exact number of overlap in cases and controls are known, you can specify them through **OverlapControls** and **OverlapCases** for `GrpPRS`, or **CaseInCase**, **ControlInControl** and **CaseInControl** for `ccGWAS`; If not, but you do expect certain amount of cases to be shared, specifying **Zthres** will generally give a little more conservative result for `ccGWAS`; If you expect only controls but not cases to be shared in `ccGWAS`, we sugest not to use **Zthres**.
 Instead, since overlap in controls can lead to a smaller `ControlSE` in the result, we suggest use a more stringent threshold for result filtering.

 # A few examples
 The commands